 We are sorry that we are not currently allowing visitors in our hospitals.
-This has been a difficult decision to make, especially at this festive time, but we feel it is necessary to help prevent the risk of spreading COVID-19.
+This has been a difficult decision to make, but we feel it is necessary to help prevent the risk of spreading Covid-19.

 Visitors will only be considered in exceptional circumstances, including:

 - For patients at the end of their lives